Robin0206/FolderEncryptorGo/README.md

 Memory-Efficient and parallel FolderEncryptor which can encrypt small and large folders.
 Encryption is done using ChaCha20/HMAC.

-In addition to the encryption it also generates a table with the old Filename, the new randomly generated fileName, the used nonce, the used salt and the Message Authentication Code and encrypts it with ChaCha20-Poly1305.
+In addition to the encryption it also generates a table with the old filename, the new randomly generated filename, the used nonce, the used salt and the Message Authentication Code and encrypts it with ChaCha20-Poly1305.

 If the Poly1305 check fails, the program stops to prevent destroying the files